git-town/git-town/website/src/commands/sync.md

 ### --dry-run

-The `--dry-run` parameter allows to test-drive this command.
+The `--dry-run` flag allows to test-drive this command.
 It prints the Git commands that would be run but doesn't execute them.

 ### --no-push

 The `--no-push` argument disables all pushes of local commits to their tracking branch.

+### --stack / -s

+The `--stack` aka `-s` parameter makes Git Town sync all branches in the stack that the current branch belongs to.

+### --verbose / -v

+The `--verbose` aka `-v` flag prints all Git commands run under the hood to determine the repository state.

 ### Configuration